Why we are repealing and replacing the Mental Health Act

-Government has accepted and prioritised the recommendation to the repeal and replace the Mental Health Act.
+Government accepted the recommendation to repeal and replace the Mental Health Act.

 Since 2019, we have been working on immediate, short-term improvements under the current legislation, alongside work to understand what issues need to be addressed in creating new mental health legislation for New Zealand.
 These activities are reflected in the three work streams below.

 Improving service user experiences under the current Mental Health Act

 - Published the following guidelines in October 2022:

 - Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992